Vintage Hiking Boots Are The Newest (Old) Thing In Menswear

 Unlike more ‘gentlemanly’ hobbies like golf, tennis, and sailing, hiking isn’t a typical source of stylistic inspiration.
 However, with the advent of dad style, came several unlikely trends, including technical backpacks, fleece, insulated jackets, and hiking boots.
 Ruggedly stylish yet functional, the latter is a sartorial takeaway that works both on the trails and the streets.

-How to wear hiking boots for men
+How to wear vintage hiking boots for men

 Despite their name, hiking boots needn’t be relegated to the great outdoors.
-What separates stylish hiking boots from their technically driven counterparts is material; city slickers should opt for premium materials like leather and brushed suede over textiles like Gore-Tex and mesh.
+What separates stylish vintage hiking boots from their contemporary technically driven counterparts is material; city slickers should opt for premium materials like leather and brushed suede over textiles like Gore-Tex and mesh.
 Silhouette is also key here; opt for clean silhouettes that look more akin to Chelsea boots than sneakers and avoid those laden with an abundance of mesh or suede overlays.
 While brands like Merrell and Salomon make a good technical hiking boot, these styles are best avoided if you’re looking to wear your hiking boots in non-hiking settings.

 Whether you’re an office trekker or a weekend wanderer, we’ve got you covered on how to wear hiking boots for any occasion.